Vivekkaspa/FLARE_Reasoner_fewshot/README.md

 ## 5. Acknowledgment

-Our code is based on the code of [CSR](https://github.com/snap-stanford/csr).
+Our code is based on the code of [CSR](https://github.com/snap-stanford/csr) and [SAFER](https://github.com/HaochenLiu2000/SAFER).
 Thanks to the authors and developers!